oliverkwebb/oliverkwebb.github.io/README.md

-My website, bare HTML/CSS/MD (No Ruby/Jekyll) and a "Static Site Generator" written in 20 lines of Makefile
+My website, bare HTML/CSS/MD (No Ruby/Jekyll) and a "Static Site Generator" written in ~30 lines of Makefile

 Look at the makefile to see how it works more extensively, but generally:

 - `make all` - builds everything
-- `make blog` - builds the blog
+- `make rss` - builds the rss feed
-- `make articles` - builds articles
 - `make path/to/file.md` - builds that file

+All generated fies are placed in dist/, the rss feed is in dist/articles.xml

 There's no "make clean" yet